|R||Registered to Audit||None|

 Then divide the cumulative quality points (92.67) by the cumulative credits (30).
 The result is a cumulative grade point average (GPA) of 3.08.
 A minimum GPA of 2.0 is required for graduation.

-Midterm warning notifications are sent to students when they are demonstrating unsatisfactory academic work and/or lack of attendance through the midpoint of the 16 and/or the 13 week semesters.
+Midterm warning notifications are sent to students when they are demonstrating unsatisfactory academic work and/or lack of attendance through the midpoint of the 15 and/or the 13 week semesters.
 An unsatisfactory U designation indicates that the student’s performance in the class is unsatisfactory, while the SW designation indicates that the student should withdraw from the course.
-Neither designation appears on the student’s transcript.
+Neither designation appears on the student’s transcript, but is a good indicator that a student should seek academic support through The Academic Success Center and/or tutoring from the Tutoring Center.

 Students should present their instructor with a written, valid reason for the missed work.
 Students are required to make arrangements with their instructors to complete the work within four weeks of the end of the semester (the date of the last scheduled final examination).